HiSET Social Studies Study Guide: Economics

 The Federal Reserve

-What It Is: An independent central bank run by a Board of Governors.
-The president appoints governors, each of whom serves a 14-year term.
+What it is: An independent central bank run by the Board of Governors.
+The president appoints the governors, each of whom serves a 14-year term.

 The Basics of Economics: Supply, Demand, and Equilibrium